-(Advanced, with QuadraBeam PLUSTM transducer, optional-purchase for the 917)
+(Advanced, with optional purchase QuadraBeam PLUSTM transducer)

 455 kHz Sensitivity adjusts the sensitivity of the 455 kHz beam.
 Increasing the sensitivity will display additional weak returns and decreasing the sensitivity will display fewer weak returns.
-A QuadraBeam PLUSTM transducer must be attached to the Fishing System (included on the 957 and optional-purchase on the 917).
+A QuadraBeam PLUSTM transducer must be attached to the Fishing System.
 The 455 kHz Sensitivity menu choice is available when Transducer Select is set to QuadraBeam (see Sonar Menu Tab: Transducer Select) and User Mode is set to Advanced (see Setup Menu Tab: User Mode).